cminyard/pat/README.md

 ### Building

-You need to build this to get it working, and unfortunately, it's not an easy process.
-On all platforms, to build this, you must first check out a version of swig that has some bug fixes in the Go part.
-These are in mainline for swig, but not yet released.
+Binaries are available at <https://github.com/cminyard/pat> under "Releases".
+You can build it yourself, though, but unfortunately it's not an easy process.
+On all platforms, to build this, you need out a version of swig that has some bug fixes in the Go part.
+These are in mainline for swig and recently released, but you might have to check out swig from it's repository and use it.

 You will need git, gcc, g++, and go, flex, bison, and libpcre2-dev installed, and perhaps a few other things.
 You must also make sure